ascheucher/pyratelimit/README.md

 is_rate_limited = limit.is_rate_limited('namespace_key')  # will return true if this namespace is already rate limited, false otherwise
 ```

+# Warning - Redis configuration

+As this library caused problems when redis is hosted in the standard container, the
+redis config is set to *config set stop-writes-on-bgsave-error no*.

+If this is a problem for your installation, the behavior can be turned off in the redis helper.

 # Reference
 https://engineering.classdojo.com/blog/2015/02/06/rolling-rate-limiter/